supertree-toolkit/stk/doc/tutorial.rst

 provide the basic information for your dataset.

 Open a new instance of the GUI by double clicking the installed icon, or typing stk_gui at a terminal.
-Using the menus, go to :menuselection:`File->Import from bibliography`.
+Using the menus, go to :menuselection:`File --> Import from bibliography`.
 Use the GUI dialog to navigate to the Bibtex file :file:`tutorial/bibliography.bib` and open it.
 You will now see a list of sources in the left hand side of the GUI.
 Note that all sources appear blue as